-If a candidate is running for an office that requires a group, seat or district designation, the petition must contain the designation or it is invalid.
+Note: Petitions collected for elections outside of the year of apportionment for an office that requires a group, seat or district designation, must contain the designation or it is invalid.

 ... if the candidate changes the office that they are running for?